Smana/cloud-native-ref/README.md

 ### Requirements and security concerns

-The crossplane controllers permissions are defined using Terraform when the cluster is initialized.
+When the cluster is initialized, we define the permissions for the crossplane controllers using Terraform.
+This involves attaching a set of IAM policies to a role.
+This role is crucial for managing AWS resources, a process known as IRSA (IAM Roles for Service Accounts).

-This is actually a set of [IAM policies](https://github.com/Smana/demo-cloud-native-ref/blob/main/terraform/eks/iam.tf#L23)a ttached to a role that will be used in order to managed AWS resources (IRSA).
+We prioritize security by adhering to the principle of **least privilege**.
+This means we only grant the necessary permissions, avoiding any excess.
+For instance, although Crossplane allows it, I have chosen not to give the controllers the ability to delete stateful services like S3 or RDS.
+This decision is a deliberate step to minimize potential risks.

-For security purposes, we adhere to the principle of least privilege, granting only the essentials.
-For example, I've opted not to permit the controllers to delete stateful services like S3 or RDS, even though it's feasible through Crossplane configuration.
+Additionally, I have put a constraint on the resources the controllers can manage.
+Specifically, they are limited to managing only those resources which are prefixed with `xplane-`.
+This restriction helps in maintaining a more controlled and secure environment.

 ### How is Crossplane deployed?